renx123/snapback/README.md

  create external NFS mount and allow to be mounted from xenserver host

  Replicate above to all Xenserver hosts if needed.
 All backups will be inside the same nfs mounted folder.
-So it's possible to mobe VM's between hosts without affecting backup setup.
+So it's possible to move VM's between hosts without affecting backup setup.

 --- Add custom fields to Xencenter --